captainread/beasts-vs-brains/README.md

 - Keep a high score for the current user to beat
 - Add a delay between each part of your sequence using timeouts from resources below.

-### A Multiple Choice Quiz

-- Create a quiz that asks a series of questions in turn to the user.
-- Each question should have mutliple choice answers the user can click on.
-- The user should recieve feedback telling them if they got the answer right as well as moving on to the next question.
-- At the end of the quiz they should be given their score.

-_Additional_

-- Randomise the questions to keep your quiz interesting.
-(Make sure you don't repeat any questions!)
-- Choose a theme for your quiz to make it more interactive.
-Game shows such as [Who wants to be a millionaire](https://uk.wwbm.com/) are a good source of inspiration.

 ### Which <insert_pop_culture_reference_here> are you?